 The Sedins Land in Vancouver

-The 1999 NHL Entry Draft was held on June 26, in Boston.
-After the Draft Lottery, the Tampa Bay Lightning held the first pick with the Atlanta Thrashers picking second and the Canucks third.
+The 1999 NHL Entry Draft was held on June 26 in Boston.
+After the Draft Lottery, the Tampa Bay Lightning held the first pick, with the Atlanta Thrashers picking second and the Canucks third.
 However, that all changed because Vancouver general manager Brian Burke was hellbent on landing both Daniel and Henrik Sedin.

-Burke set off a crazy and complicated whirlwind of trades that when the dust settled, the Thrashers had the first pick, the Canucks the second and third and the Lightning traded out of the first round altogether.
+Burke set off a crazy and complicated whirlwind of trades that when the dust settled, the Thrashers had the first pick, the Canucks the second and third, and the Lightning traded out of the first round altogether.

 Once the draft began, Atlanta chose Patrik Stefan with the number one pick.
-He scored just 64 goals and 188 points 455 career NHL games.
+He scored just 64 goals and 188 points in 455 career NHL games.
 From there, the Canucks drafted both Sedins, who combined for 633 goals and 2,111 points in 2,636 games, all with Vancouver.